 It can be more difficult to get another buy-to-let mortgage once you become a portfolio landlord.
 Not all lenders will provide finance to portfolio landlords, and those that do typically have stricter criteria.

-That said, there are plenty of specialist lenders that are able to help, so it’s worth speaking to a mortgage broker to find one suited to your needs.
+That said, there are plenty of specialist lenders able to help, so it’s worth speaking to a mortgage broker to find one suited to your needs.
 Some even offer specialist portfolio mortgages, which can simplify the financial management of your residential property portfolio.

 It’s also perfectly possible to manage a property portfolio with multiple separate buy-to-let mortgages, with one or more lenders, but a portfolio mortgage can simplify this - especially for landlords with a larger number of properties.

-As with all mortgages, criteria vary from one lender to the next, however, to take out a portfolio mortgage you’ll typically need to:
+As with all mortgages, criteria vary from one lender to the next.
+However, to take out a portfolio mortgage you’ll typically need to:

-Borrow at a maximum of 75% LTV - this may be either per property or across the portfolio as a whole - although some lenders have no maximum LTV - often depending on your experience
+Borrow at a maximum of 75% LTV - this may be either per property or across the portfolio as a whole

 Meet minimum and maximum loan values - this varies by lender, but usually you’ll need to meet a minimum and maximum loan value per property, and a maximum combined loan value across the portfolio

-Have experience as a landlord - some may also want you to have experience of being a portfolio landlord specifically
+Have experience as a landlord - some lenders may also want you to have experience of being a portfolio landlord specifically

 Meet a minimum income requirement - Some lenders require individual directors to have a minimum income of around £25,000, others are happy to use the SPVs profits